Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 So this is the latest on this stuff.

-As you guys know, over the past week, the Israeli ceasefire has been concluded, and they have resumed warfare in Gaza.
+As you guys know, over the past week, the Israeli ceasefire has been concluded and they have resumed warfare in Gaza.

-The latest data I have is um roughly 500, 400 and 500 Palestinians have been killed since the war has resumed, and the stage two of the ceasefire basically was never reached.
+The latest data I have is roughly 400 to 500 Palestinians have been killed since the war has resumed.

 Just doesn't make sense for them.

-Um and then obviously, as they get back into the warfare, we have Donald Trump attacking the Houthis to prevent them from boarding ships and sending missiles into Israel.
+And then obviously, as they get back into the warfare, we have Donald Trump attacking the Houthis to prevent them from boarding ships and sending missiles into Israel.

 Now, as we discussed before, there's a multitude of different reasons why Iran doesn't want to necessarily do a deal with the United States, right?